 We currently do not have a marketing or sales organization for the marketing, sales and distribution of pharmaceutical products and have no experience in this area.
-In order to commercialize any product candidates that receive marketing approval, we would need to build marketing, sales, distribution, managerial and other non-technical capabilities or make arrangements with third parties to perform these services, and we may not be successful in doing so.
-In the event of successful development and regulatory approval of TRV130 or another product candidate, we expect to build a targeted specialist sales force to market or co-promote the product in the United States.
-There are risks involved with establishing our own sales, marketing and distribution capabilities.
+To commercialize any product candidates that receive marketing approval, we would need to build marketing, sales, distribution, managerial and other non-technical capabilities or make arrangements with third parties to perform these services, and we may not be successful in doing so.
+If we successfully develop and obtain regulatory approval for any of our product candidates, we expect to build a targeted specialist sales force to market or co-promote the product in the United States.
+There are substantial risks involved with establishing our own sales, marketing and distribution capabilities.
 For example, recruiting and training a sales force is expensive and time consuming and could delay any product launch.
 If the commercial launch of a product candidate for which we recruit a sales force and establish marketing capabilities is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization expenses.
 This may be costly, and our investment would be lost if we cannot retain or reposition our sales and marketing personnel.

-Factors that may inhibit our efforts to commercialize our products on our own include:
+There are a number of factors that may inhibit our efforts to commercialize our products on our own, including:

-- · our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - · the inability of sales personnel to obtain access to physicians or persuade adequate numbers of physicians to prescribe any future products; - the lack of complementary or other products to be offered by sales personnel, which may put us at a competitive disadvantage from the perspective of sales efficiency relative to companies with more extensive product lines; and - · unforeseen costs and expenses associated with creating an independent sales and marketing organization.
+- our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to obtain access to physicians or persuade adequate numbers of physicians to prescribe any future products; - the lack of complementary or other products to be offered by sales personnel, which may put us at a competitive disadvantage from the perspective of sales efficiency relative to companies with more extensive product lines; and - unforeseen costs and expenses associated with creating an independent sales and marketing organization.

 As an alternative to establishing our own sales force, we may choose to partner with third parties that have well-established direct sales forces to sell, market and distribute our products.
-In the case of TRV027, should Forest elect to license TRV027, Forest would thereafter have responsibility for further clinical development, regulatory approval and commercialization.
-If we are unable to enter into collaborations with third parties for the commercialization of approved products, if any, on acceptable terms or at all, or if any such partner, including Forest if it exercises its option to license TRV027, does not devote sufficient resources to the commercialization of our product or otherwise fails in commercialization efforts, we may not be able to successfully commercialize any of our product candidates that receive regulatory approval.
+In the case of TRV027, should Actavis elect to license TRV027, it would thereafter have responsibility for further clinical development, regulatory approval and commercialization.
+If we are unable to enter into collaborations with third parties for the commercialization of approved products, if any, on acceptable terms or at all, or if any such partner, including Actavis if it exercises its option to license TRV027, does not devote sufficient resources to the commercialization of our product or otherwise fails in commercialization efforts, we may not be able to successfully commercialize any of our product candidates that receive regulatory approval.